Kronborg Castle - Hamlets Castle

 The Great Knights Hall

-The Great Knights Hall from 1582 for concerts - banquets - or serving welcome drinks in historical settings.
+The Great Knights Hall from 1582 - is supreme for hosting large and excellent dinner parties - or serving welcome drinks in historical settings.
+The hall facilities offer a capacity up to 420 persons.

-Historical Kronborg Castle from 1574 has open the castle to hold your next Reception - Conference - Banquet - Gala Dinner - Sales Meeting - Renaissance Buffet and Dinner Dance or other types of arrangements in the very heart of this renaissance castle - where all guests and participants can suck up the presence of history and Middle Age atmosphere - while the thick raw brick walls hide and can tell many true stories of the hectic - dramatic and prestige lifestyle at Kronborg Castle.
+Historical Kronborg Castle - built way back during the artistic and stylish Renaissance period in 1574 - has open the castle gates and premises to hold your next Reception - Anniversary - Conference - Banquet - Gala Dinner - Sales Meeting - Renaissance Buffet - Dinner Dance - Theme Party or other types of fashionable and trendy arrangements and events in the very heart of this well preserved renaissance castle - where all guests and participants can suck up the presence of history and Middle Age atmosphere - while the thick raw brick walls hide and can tell many true stories of the hectic - dramatic and prestige lifestyle at Kronborg Castle.

 Historic and rustic surroundings